 Relax and get comfortable.
 Your treating therapist may ask you to change positions or move so they can treat certain areas.
 Feedback is also important during your session.
 By telling us how you feel we can alter techniques to ensure we’re providing the best treatment.

 Book a Remedial Massage Appointment

-If you would like to book an appointment for a remedial massage, please contact us.
-We can be reached on the information below or alternatively, leave your details in our form and we’ll be in touch.
+If you would like to book an appointment for a remedial massage, please contact one of our preferred massage providers below.

 A practice that’s been developed over thousands of years